Butterfly in a dream hovering with outstretched luminous wings in warm light

 Ask yourself: “Am I in a ‘cocoon’ right now — in a period of outward stillness and inner turbulent transformation?
 Can I trust this process, without trying to crack the cocoon open ahead of time?”

 Astrological note: The cocoon evokes Pluto in the 1st or 12th house, or Pluto transiting through the 12th house.
-Scorpio and Pisces in periods of Plutonic transits through the 12th experience exactly this — deep inner restructuring.
+Scorpios and Pisces in periods of Plutonic transits through the 12th experience exactly this — deep inner restructuring.
 If Pluto is now transiting your 12th house — you are in the cocoon.
 Trust it.

 She chose you.
 A light touch of wings.
 In that choice there is something particular and tender.